 So it turns out that liberal news sources may not be trying to irresponsibly spread false stories.

 On Monday, The Washington Post revealed that an undercover “journalist” attempted to get a false account published.
-In the story, she claimed that Alabama Senatorial Candidate had impregnated her when she was 15 and drove her to Mississippi to have an abortion.
+In the story, she claimed that Alabama Senatorial Candidate Roy Moore had impregnated her when she was 15 and drove her to Mississippi to have an abortion.
 Prior allegations of sexual misconduct against Moore charge that as an adult man, he pursued relationships with teenage girls, giving precedent to this narrative.

 The infiltrator works for Project Veritas, a conservative organization that covertly films their interactions with left-wing journalists.
-It was later revealed that this same investigator had attempted to embed herself into additional high-profile, leftist news sources like The New York Times.
+It was later revealed that this same investigator had attempted to embed herself into additional high-profile, left-leaning news sources like The New York Times.

 While Wednesday’s events may deceive you, with Today host Matt Lauer, Minnesota Public Radio mainstay Garrison Keillor, CW Executive Producer Andrew Kreisberg, and CNN producer Teddy Davis all fired for sexual misconduct in one day, a stubborn, fundamental unwillingness to believe women still remains.
 This persists despite the cascade of sexual assault and misconduct allegations, in addition to piles of evidence like video recordings and written messages in which perpetrators admit to their predatory behavior.